Swati27/netflix-GPT/netflix-gpt-swati/README.md

 - Created Redux store with userSlice
 - Implemented Sign out
 - Update Profile API call
+- BugFix: Sign up user display name and profile picture update
+- BugFix: If the user is not signed in redirect /browse to login page and vice-versa

 # Features
 - Login/Sign Up